 The next step after mapping vehicle movements was to apply the emissions and fuel consumption factors discussed earlier.
-Each major road link was assigned an area type using the DfT definitions of urban area types shown in Table 3.2 and Unique areas, which are defined on a geographic basis by Transport for London (TfL).
+Each major road link was assigned an area type using the DfT definitions of urban area types shown in Table 3.2 and Figure 3.5 below.
+Vehicle speeds were assigned to different road types (built up and non-built up A-roads and motorways) within each area type.